 Bad Habit #3: Not Picking Up After Himself

-It’s been years of you scooping up his dirty socks and clearing away half-read newspapers and empty coffee mugs from around the house, and you just can’t take it anymore.
+of you scooping up his dirty socks and clearing away half-read newspapers and empty coffee mugs from around the house, and you just can’t take it anymore.
 Not only are you cleaning his mess, but you’re cleaning everyone’s mess with the washing up, hoovering and use of the upholstery cleaning machine

 Solution: First, says Stutz, “figure out what your part in it is: Has he always been this way, and you’ve always picked up, and only now are getting annoyed?”
 Then, tell him how you feel about being the perpetual housekeeper, and what you would like him to do to change the situation.
 It sounds simple, but it’s true: Men often don’t do what you haven’t asked them to do!
 Try: “It makes me angry and upset that I’m constantly the one who puts the clothes away.
 What would help is if you put your clean laundry in the closet and the dirty stuff in the hamper.”
 Be sure to stress how good that would make you feel, and be extra-appreciative when he does make an effort.